theoriginalgangster/JarJar/README.md

 # JarJar
-I think Gradle and Maven are far too slow for simple tinly projects, so this is just an example project to show how to build a project into a jar that itself depends on jars in one step.
+I think Gradle and Maven are far too slow for simple projects, so this is just an example project to show how to build a project into a jar that itself depends on jars in one step.

 Run:
 `chmod +x build.sh`